Projects · Contact

 Reflection

-In a 10-week time span, my teammates and I were able to make a thorough conceptual company including the product, an app, website, and marketing collateral.
-In the design program, I was always wanting to try out photo art direction and I’m glad I got to do it for our capstone.
+In a 10-week time span, my teammates and I were able to make a thorough conceptual product including the physical product, an app, website, and marketing collateral.
+I learned to let physical experiences inform cross-disciplinary forms of identity from web and visual.